-Sometimes, periodontal surgery may be needed in order to treat diseases and conditions like gingivitis and periodontitis.
-In this post, our Ontario dentists explain the conditions gum surgery can treat and the different types of surgery there are.
+Periodontal surgery may sometimes be required to treat diseases and conditions such as gingivitis and periodontitis.
+Today, our Pembroke and Deep River dentists explain which conditions are treatable with gum surgery, as well as the different types of surgery.

 What conditions can gum surgery treat?

-Gingivitis is a mild form of gum disease that causes swelling, redness, and bleeding.
-Professional treatment is available to reverse the condition and prevent tooth loss and bone damage.
-Periodontitis causes the gums to separate from the teeth, resulting in pockets that trap bacteria and lead to infection.
+Gingivitis is a mild type of gum disease that causes redness, swelling and bleeding.
+Professional treatment will be needed to reverse this condition and prevent tooth loss and damage to the bone.
+Periodontitis causes the gums to separate from the teeth, causing pockets that trap bacteria, which leads to infection.

-The procedure aims to fix any damage caused by gum disease by:
+The procedure aims to repair damage caused by gum disease by:

 - destroying bacteria to inhibit infections